UOB SME Loan - What You Need to Know Before Using It

 And thus we built FindTheLoan.com, Singapore’s 1st loan marketplace.
 Instead of teaser rates or applying with multiple lenders one by one, you can reach multiple lenders at once with your actual documents, and they will make a full credit assessment as if you had walked in to them individually, and they will revert with their actual offer.

-If you think something doesn’t look right, we invite you to share your thoughts on this LinkedIn post or on our Reddit, TikTok, or Facebook post, if you prefer.
+If you think that is not right, we invite you to share your thoughts on this LinkedIn post or on our Reddit, TikTok, or Facebook post, if you prefer.
 However, we have tagged a number of MPs on LinkedIn who, during parliament, have asked about matters such as greater consumer protections.
 Weighing in there, and as more people share their thoughts there, could finally catch their attention to do something about the industry and better protect borrowers.
 Every comment, repost, or show of support matters — it increases the chances that policymakers take notice and act.

 Share on: